Tips for buying a used car: Getting ready

 - Get informed on the cars you like: Once you've found a few good options, do some market research.
 Find out the average value for the vehicles you've selected so you know what price is fair.
 Get a range of prices depending on the condition (for instance, the value of the same car in fair, good, and excellent condition).
 Consider bringing that information with you to the sale.
 Having evidence of the car's actual value can help in negotiations.

 - Know the value of your trade-in if you have one: If you're buying a used car from a dealership and plan to trade in your used car, you should know what your trade-in is worth — but keep that information to yourself.
 You'll need it when you start negotiations, but it's better not to discuss it before you're ready to buy.
+Learn more tips for trading in a car.

 - Schedule daytime test drives: Schedule your test drives during the daytime on days with good weather.
 When you inspect the car, seeing it in good light will help identify flaws.
 Streetlamps — or worse, your cell phone flashlight — may not reveal imperfections like a sunny day.
 Learn more about what to look for when buying a used car.